esyede/rakit/packages/docs/data/packages.md

 ]);
 ```

-The code above tells Rakit that classes with the `Admin` namespace should be loaded from the `libraries/` directory of our package.

-You can do whatever you want in the `boot.php` file, but this file is usually only used to register classes to the autoloader.

-Actually, you are **not required** to create a `boot.php` file for your package.

-Next, we will learn how to register our package to Rakit!
+That tells Rakit to load the `Admin` namespace from the package's `libraries/` folder. `boot.php` may do anything, but registering classes is what it is usually for — and it is **not required** at all.

 <a id="registering-packages"></a>

 ## Registering Packages

-After creating the admin package, we need to register it to Rakit.

-Open the `application/packages.php` file.
-That's where we can register our package.

-Let's register the admin package:
+Packages are registered in `application/packages.php`:

 #### Registering a simple package: